Homeowners Insurance: What It Is, Cost And Coverage

-Personal belonging and liability coverage: Not only does it protect your physical home, but also your personal belongings and your liabilities.
+Not only does homeowners insurance protect your physical home, but also your personal belongings and your liabilities.

 If your home becomes uninhabitable due to a covered event, insurance may cover temporary housing expenses, like hotel rooms, rent and storage fees.

 Homeowners insurance can help prevent financial destruction.
 One incident that causes damage destruction or loss could force you into debt, wipe out your savings and hurt your credit.
 With homeowners insurance, you only have to pay your deductible and your insurance takes care of the rest – up to the max.